About Past Future Entertainment

 By investing in a strong game design, Past Future Entertainment believes all subsequent parts of the production can be better and more efficiently planned, required assets, skills, technical approaches, and functionalities get more clearly defined, and all relevant information can easily be communicated to other or future team members, developers, testers or other future stakeholders.
 If the production needs a pitch deck to raise funding, these resources can prove to be of invaluable help.
 Proofreaders and their feedback are invaluable to improve on designs: removing the weakest points, clarifying what is not clear to the readers.

-Paper prints make it easy for proofreaders to draw remarks, and read your design when offline (thus, less distracted by other stuff).
+Paper prints make it easy for proofreaders to draw remarks, and read your design when offline (thus, less distracted by other things).
 Digital documents do have the advantage of annotations.
 For this particular project, a physical version was delivered to keep control over the order of the information: proofreaders won’t scroll from here to there, and specific feedback documents with questions were put in place after each relevant subject and chapter.

-For both video games and tabletop projects, the design phase continues during the creation of functional prototypes and is iterated upon to improve the products based on findings, feedback and gained insights.
+For both video games and tabletop game projects, the design phase continues during the creation of functional prototypes and is iterated upon to improve the products based on findings, feedback and gained insights.
 Depending on the project, some elements of game design can be translated and reused into product media, information pages on the game’s website and in other (social) media and marketing: you don’t have to start from scratch for any of those tasks.

 To solve complex design problems, sometimes even multiple monitors do not suffice.
 While usually avoiding printouts, it did help to connect the final dots of this particular challenge: deciding on the end of a main quest.